polterguy/phosphorusfive-dox/chapter-3.md

 ### Widget arguments

-These are the special arguments you can apply to your widgets.
+Below are the special arguments you can apply to your widgets.

 * **[visible]** - Controls a widget's visibility
 * **[element]** - Declares which HTML element to render your widget with